worldofprasanna/worldofprasanna/README.md

 - ⚡ Fun fact: ...
 -->

-I am Prasanna having 10+ years of experience in Software Industry.
-I have worked with multiple tech stacks *[Ruby on Rails, Spring/Java, Golang, Vuejs]*, in different roles *[Individual Contributor, Tech Lead, Onsite co-ordinator]* and now finally settled as Freelance Devops Consultant favoring Agile / Lean methodologies.
+I am Prasanna having 13+ years of experience in Software Industry.
+I have worked with multiple tech stacks *[Ruby on Rails, Python, Spring/Java, Golang, ReactJs]*, in different roles *[Individual Contributor, Tech Lead, Onsite co-ordinator]* and now finally settled as Freelance Devops Consultant favoring Agile / Lean methodologies.

 I am currently working as Freelance Devops consultant at [Toptal](https://www.toptal.com/resume/prasanna-venkataraman)

-- 🔭 I’m currently working on
+Building [Monitz](https://www.monitz.co/) which is an API Monitoring application.
+If you are looking to Monitor your API 's please check it out and let me know your thoughts.

+- 🔭 Apart from Monitz, I have worked on,

 1. Monolith to Microservices architecture migration
 2. Migrating to Kubernetes based deployments